pyvista/pyvista/CONTRIBUTING.rst

     pytest tests/core/typing

-When executed, a single instance of ``Mypy`` will statistically analyze all the test cases.
+When executed, a single instance of ``Mypy`` will statically analyze all the test cases.
 The actual revealed types by ``Mypy`` are compared against the ``EXPECTED_TYPE``is defined by each test case.